Q. So, if you are a geography major,

 Q: I’m a transfer student: can I earn the GIS Certificate?

 A: Yes.
 The GIS Certificate requires 4 4-credit classes and a 3-credit internship or individual study, so as long as it fits in with your degree program, you can complete it.
+Students can complete the certificate after graduation, or can enroll in the certificate as a stand alone program.

 Q: Can I get a copy of the ArcMap GIS software for my own computer?